2024 Learn Africa Programme

 You will receive a confirmation email.
 Make sure that you check all the folders in your email, including the Spam folder.

-No, under no circumstances should you pre-enrol for the academic programme you have applied for or contact the university until you are sure that you have been selected for that scholarship.
+No, under no circumstances should you pre-enrol for the academic programme you have applied for or contact the university until you are sure that you have been selected for the scholarship.

 The Foundation will contact the selected candidate and will give her instructions on the steps to follow.